datacarpentry/OpenRefine-ecology-lesson/setup.md

 - Check that you have Firefox or Chrome browsers installed and set as your default browser.
 OpenRefine runs in your default browser.
 It will not run correctly in Internet Explorer.
 - Download software from [http://openrefine.org](http://openrefine.org)
+- Select the most recent version of OpenRefine (do not select beta versions or the release candidates).
+The version that you should download will be at the top of the page and named OpenRefine 2.8 for example.
 - Unzip the downloaded file into a directory by double-clicking it.
 Name that directory something like OpenRefine.
 - Go to your newly created OpenRefine directory.